ebelinski/iosref/tvos.md

 ### Other iOS-based Apple TVs

-The second and third Apple TV ran a more stripped-down version of iOS that called "Apple TV Software" instead of "tvOS".
+The second and third Apple TV ran a more stripped-down version of iOS known as "Apple TV Software".

 <table>
   <tr>